slin96/master-thesis/experiments/number-workers/README.md

 # Experiment: Number of Workers

+- some simple experiments on how and if the number workers used for dataloading influences the reproducibility of a training process

 ## Reproducibility

 - Does the number of workers for the dataloader affect the reproducibility? -- **YES**